LaurenCovington/produce-box-app-FE/THINGSTORMR.md

 # CONCLU: PBA COMPONENTS GO TO LAYOUT.JS, <LAYOUT /> STAYS IN APP.JS FOR IT TO ALL WORK

-# added the fowlling to package_json - 8.12.21
+# added the following to package_json, beneath "private" key - 8.12.21
 - "proxy": "https://produce-box-app.herokuapp.com",